Felipe Cossío del Pomar: Early years

-Felipe Cossío del Pomar was born on 31 May 1888 in Morropón Province in the Piura region of Peru.
+Felipe Cossío del Pomar was born on 31 May 1888 in the Piura city, in the north of Peru.

 His family was connected to important figures in Peru, including Pío de Tristán, the last Viceroy and later foreign minister of the Peru–Bolivian Confederation.

 He was also related to Paul Gauguin, the grandson of Flora Tristan.

 He studied in Lima at the Colegio de Guadalupe, graduating in 1904.

 He then began the study of Letters at the Universidad de San Marcos.

 His parents wanted him to become a lawyer.

 For this reason, in 1906 he sailed to Europe to study Law at the University of Leuven.

 However, he chose to stay in Brussels and enrolled at the Free University to study fine arts for three years.

 He then studied and worked as an artist in Paris until the beginning of World War I (1914–18).

 He became part of the bohemian circle in Paris led by Pablo Picasso, Marc Chagall and Henri Matisse.

 Cossío moved to the USA in 1917, where he was much in demand for his talent as a portrait painter in the modernist style.

 After his return to Peru in 1921 he transferred to the Universidad San Antonio de Abad in Cuzco.

 It was at this time that he became a friend of Víctor Raúl Haya de la Torre.

 He obtained a degree of Doctor of Letters in 1922 with a thesis on the history of painting in Cuzco.

 This was the basis for his book on colonial painting in Cuzco.

 Haya de la Torre was deported by the Legufa regime in October 1923.

 In 1924, the nascent Alianza Popular Revolucionaria Americana (APRA) was forming its first sections in Mexico, Cuba, Panama, Guatemala, Costa Rica, Colombia, Venezuela, Argentina and Uruguay.
 Cossío had returned to the USA by 1925, where he formed an important base of support for the APRA.
 Cossio visited Haya de la Torre in Mexico City, and while there met the painter Diego Rivera who introduced him to the forms and colors of traditional Aztec art.

 In 1927 Cossío del Pomar visited the town of San Miguel de Allende in Mexico and was enchanted by the quality of light.

 Cossío del Pomar returned to Europe in 1929, where he lived in Brussels, Florence and Paris.

 In France he worked with the surrealists André Breton and Louis Aragon.

 In 1931 Cossío was back in Peru helping to organize the APRA.

 Cossío used his reputation to push for improvements in the teaching of art, both to modernize the teaching and to upgrade it to a graduate level where before it had simply been considered a minor trade.

 In the second half of 1932 Haya de la Torre was imprisoned and threatened with the death penalty.

 Cossío del Pomar moved to Buenos Aires and Santiago de Chile.

 In 1935 Cossío was placed on a blacklist, threatened with immediate arrest if he returned to Peru, and the sale of his books was banned.